ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_setup.md

 {: .notice--success}

 ### [OpenCR](#opencr)
-This section explains how to set up OpenCR as a communication board between **ROS Packages** of PC and DYNAMIXEL's of OpenMANIPULATOR-X.
+This section describes how to set up OpenCR as a communication board between **ROS Packages** of PC and DYNAMIXEL's of OpenMANIPULATOR-X.
-If you want to operate OpenMANIPULATOR-X on embedded system (OpenCR) without ROS, please refer [OpenCR Setup](/docs/en/platform/openmanipulator_x/opencr-setup/#opencr-setup).
+If you want to operate OpenMANIPULATOR-X on embedded system (OpenCR) without ROS, see [OpenCR Setup](/docs/en/platform/openmanipulator_x/opencr_setup/#opencr-setup).

 #### Connection